 Here is a look at the Voting Rights Act of 1965, which serves to protect and enforce the 14th and 15th Amendments.
 It was enacted in response to voter suppression in the 1960s by state governments, local governments and law enforcement.

 Original jurisdictions: Alabama, Alaska, Georgia, Louisiana, Mississippi, South Carolina and Virginia.
 Also, subdivisions, mostly counties, in Arizona, Hawaii, Idaho and North Carolina.

 Jurisdictions are made based on a formula containing two elements: If less than 50% of the voting age population is registered to vote by November 1, 1964, or if less that 50% voted in the 1964 presidential election.
 It also guarantees the right to register and vote to citizens with "limited English proficiency."

-Section 2: States the right to vote cannot be denied on basis of race or color.
+Section 2: States the right to vote cannot be denied on the basis of race or color.

 Section 3: Upholds the ability to enforce the 15th Amendment.

 Section 5: This section "freezes (new) election practices or procedures in certain states until the new procedures have been subjected to review."
 Review can only be done by the US Attorney General or by filing a lawsuit before the US District Court for the District of Columbia.
 Yet Section 5 is basically unenforceable as there is no longer a preclearance requirement in Section 4.